-- Reviewed the statement on the College's regularity, propriety and compliance with Funding body terms and conditions of funding. - Reviewed the College's completed self-assessment questionnaire on regularity. - Read the financial memorandum with the ESFA/funding agreement with the ESFA. - Tested a sample of expenditure disbursed and income received to consider whether they have been applied to purposes intended by Parliament and in accordance with funding agreements where relevant. - Tested a sample of individual learner records. - Obtained the policy for personal gifts and/or hospitality. - Obtained the register of personal interests. - Obtained the financial regulations/financial procedures. - Obtained the College's whistleblowing policy.
+- Reviewed the statement on the College's regularity, propriety and compliance with Funding body terms and conditions of funding. - Reviewed the College's completed self-assessment questionnaire on regularity. - Read the financial memorandum with the ESFA/funding agreement with the ESFA. - Tested a sample of expenditure disbursed and income received to consider whether they have been applied to purposes intended by Parliament and in accordance with funding agreements where relevant. - Tested a sample of individual learner records. - Reviewed approved policies and procedures operating during the year for each funding stream that has specific terms attached. - Obtained the policy for personal gifts and/or hospitality. - Obtained the register of personal interests. - Obtained the financial regulations/financial procedures. - Obtained the College's whistleblowing policy.